 Make sure you include details like size, weight and dimensions, and list every material (or ingredient) used to make the product.
 Size guides and fitting tools are vital for fashion retailers looking to prevent over-ordering caused by customers buying multiple products to get the fit they need.

-Even if you’ve been selling online for a while, it makes sense to set aside some time to check your product details are still accurate in order to avoid unnecessary returns.
+Even if you’ve been selling online for a while, it makes sense to set aside some time to check your product details are still accurate to avoid unnecessary returns and streamline operations through ecommerce automation.

 2. Get better visuals